 Place five jar lids in the small saucepan with enough water to cover the lids.
 Cover the pan and heat the water on low.
 I’ve always been told not to let the water come to a boil.
 Now it’s time to make the applesauce!

-Easy Homemade Applesauce Ingredients
+Easy Homemade Canned Applesauce Ingredients

 6 to 8 lbs of apples (about 14 to 20 apples, depending on the size), peeled, cored, and quartered (Some say Gravensteins are best.
 I used a variety of heirloom apples from our orchard.
 Any combination will work.)